-Dr. Barber's book, Styling Masculinity: Gender, Class, and Inequality in the Men's Grooming Industry (Rutgers University Press), is forthcoming in August 2016.
-In this book, she focuses on the social relations involved in selling beauty to men.
-Drawing from ethnographic observations and in-depth interviews with employees and clients at high-service men’s salons, she discusses how women beauty workers deploy feelings, touch, and appearance as institutionalized strategies to create a classed and heterosexualized space for men's status-enhancing practices, as well as to navigate the gendered and sexualized constraints of their occupation.
+Dr. Barber’s book, Styling Masculinity: Gender, Class, and Inequality in the Men’s Grooming Industry (Rutgers University Press, 2016), looks at the social relations involved in selling beauty to men.
+Drawing from ethnographic observations and in-depth interviews with employees and clients at high-service men’s salons, this book shows how women beauty workers use feelings, touch, and appearance as institutionalized strategies to create a classed and heterosexualized space for men's status-enhancing consumer practices, as well as to navigate the gendered and sexualized constraints of their jobs.

-This book brings together the sociology of consumption with the sociology of service work, weaving a story about how classed gender relations are forged during the emergence of a new consumer market.
+In Styling Masculinity, Barber brings together the scholarship on the culture of consumption with the sociology of service work, weaving a story about how classed gender relations are forged during the emergence of a new consumer market.
 Popular rhetoric suggests that men’s participation in the beauty industry means a closing of the gender gap, with men becoming more like women.
-However, as Dr. Barber shows, men’s consumer experiences are produced within corporate salons invested in upholding performances of middle-class hetero-masculinity, and with it social differences and unequal relationships between men and women.
+Barber shows, however, that men’s consumer experiences are produced within organizations invested in upholding performances of middle-class hetero-masculinity, and with it social differences and unequal relationships between men and women.

 AREAS OF SPECIALIZATION AND INTEREST

 Kelsy Kretschmer and Kristen Barber.
 Forthcoming.
 "Men at the March: Feminist Movement Boundaries and Men's Participation in Take Back the Night and SlutWalk."
 Mobilization.

 Kristen Barber.
 2016. "'Men Wanted': Heterosexual Aesthetic Labor in the Masculinization of the Hair Salon."
 Gender & Society 30(4): 618-642.